November 15, 2019

-The preliminary estimate of second quarter GDP growth came in at 2.1% after having risen 3.1% in the first quarter.
-For the year as a whole we anticipate 2.5.% GDP growth after having risen 2.5% in 2018. .
+The preliminary estimate of third quarter GDP growth came in at 1.9% after having 2.0% risen 2.0% in the second quarter.
+For both 2019 and 2020 we anticipate 2.4% GDP growth after having risen 2.5% in 2018. .

-Consumer spending jumped 4.3% in the second quarter after having risen 1.1% in the first quarter.
-However, retail sales growth jumped 0.7% in July.
-Employment gains of 170 thousand per month are generating income which gives consumers the ability to spend.
+Consumer spending climbed by 2.9% in the third quarter after having jumped 4.6% in the second quarter.
+Employment gains of 150 thousand per month are generating income which gives consumers the ability to spend.
 Consumer debt is very low in relation to income.
-Short-term Interest rates are low and should fall farther in the second half of the year.
-Bond yields are at a record low level of 1.5%.
+Short-term Interest rates are very low.
+Bond yields are at a near record low level of 1.7%.
 Mortgage rates have fallen 1.3% since the beginning of the year and are now close to a record low level of 3.6%.
-Real disposable income is expanding at a solid 3.3% pace.
+Real disposable income is expanding at a solid 3.0% pace.
 For 2019 we anticipate growth in consumer spending of 2.9% and a 2.5% increase in 2020..

-Investment spending declined 0.6% in the second quarter after having risen 4.4% in the first quarter.
-We expect nonresidential investment rise 2.8% in 2019 after having risen 5.9% in 2018 given an expected slowdown in GDP growth in both the U.S. and globally which has caused business leaders to become more cautious.
-But if we are right that GDP growth continues at a relatively robust pace in the second half of this year, we expect investment spending to return to a more rapid pace of growth.
+Investment spending 3.0% in the third quarter after having declined 1.0% in the second quarter.
+We expect nonresidential investment to rise 0.8% in 2019 after having risen 5.9% in 2018 given an expected slowdown in GDP growth in both the U.S. and globally which has caused business leaders to become more cautious.
+We expect nonresidential investment to rise 2.5% in 2020.
+Given the very tight labor market we expect some firms to spend money on technology in an effort to boost production without increasing headcount.

-Expect GDP growth of 2.5% in 2019 versus 2.5% last year.
+Expect GDP growth of 2.4% in 2019 versus 2.5% last year.
 And we expect GDP growth of 2.4% in 2020.

-With another 0.25% cut in the funds rate later year and core CPI inflation edging upwards to 2.4%, long-term interest rates should rise slightly in the second half of this year and the 10-year note yield could climb slightly from 1.5% currently to 1.75% by the end of this year and 2.50% by the end of 2020.
-Mortgage rates should remain at their current level of 3.6% through the end of this year and then rise to 4.2% by the end of 2020.
+With GDP growth of 2.4% this year and in 2020, and the core CPI inflation edging upwards to 2.8% by the end of next year, the 10-year note yield could climb from 1.8% currently to 2.1% by the end of 2020.
+Mortgage rates should rise slightly from their current level of 3.7% to 4.0% by the end of 2020.